Stanborough School, Watford: GCSE

-Stanborough School is a mixed ability school with a high international enrolment.
+Stanborough School is a mixed ability school with a high international enrolment.Stanborough School is a community-focused institution that serves a diverse student body, reflecting the multicultural nature of the local area.

 Most pupils move on to university upon completion of Advanced Levels.

-International Stanborough School (This associate school closed on 23/08/2019)
+International Stanborough School

 International Stanborough School makes provision for students for who are learning to speak English as an additional language.
 It is separately registered with the Department for Education but shares the campus and facilities as the main school.
 Both are owned by the British Union Conference of Seventh-day Adventists.
 The main purpose of the international school is to help students develop the necessary fluency and competency in English to transfer to the main school.
 More than half of the current students come from Hong Kong or Korea and the rest from six other countries.
 The school shares staffing and all facilities with the main secondary school.

 A member of staff meets with parents when representing the international school during visits to Hong Kong.

+The associate school closed on 23 August 2019.